Milstein-type Schemes for Hyperbolic SPDEs: Setting and Assumptions

-It is essential to assume $(2\alpha-1)$-Hölder continuity of $F'$ as a map from $Y$ to $\calL(Y,X)$ in Assumption \ref{ass:FG_rate_II}\ref{assCond:FG_rate_GateauxHoelder} and likewise for $G$.
-If one were to require Hölder continuity of $F$ as a map from $X$ to $\calL(X)$, reasoning as in Proposition \ref{prop:TaylorExpansionFrechet} would imply Fréchet differentiability of $F\colon X\to X$.
+\item {It is essential to assume $(2\alpha-1)$-Hölder continuity of $F'$ as a map from $Y$ to $\calL(Y,X)$ in Assumption \ref{ass:FG_rate_II}\ref{assCond:FG_rate_GateauxHoelder} and likewise for $G$.
+If one were to require Hölder continuity of $F'$ as a map from $X$ to $\calL(X)$, reasoning as above would imply Fréchet differentiability of $F\colon X\to X$.
 However, in the case of Nemytskii operators $F$ this already restricts us to the class of affine linear $F$ by Proposition \ref{prop:NemytskiiGateauxAffine}, which does not constitute an interesting class of nonlinearities.
 This motivates the somewhat technical distinction between Gâteaux and Fréchet differentiability on $X$ and $Y$ in our setting.
 Here, the combination of Assumptions \ref{ass:FG_rate_I}\ref{assCond:FG_rate_GateauxDiffble} and \ref{ass:FG_rate_II}\ref{assCond:FG_rate_GateauxHoelder} does not imply affine linearity, as $F\colon X \to X$ is merely Gâteaux differentiable in general and $F$ is Fréchet differentiable only from $Y$ to $X$.
-In general, $F\colon X \to X$ is not Fréchet differentiable.
-Indeed, in Subsection \ref{subsec:transport} we illustrate that our assumptions are satisfied for nonlinear Nemytskii operators $F$ and $G$ for the stochastic transport equation.
+Indeed, we can treat nonlinear Nemytskii operators $F$ and $G$ for the stochastic transport equation, cf.\ Subsection \ref{subsec:transport}.
+In general, $F\colon X \to X$ is not Fréchet differentiable. } \end{enumerate} \end{remark}